Jolene Marie Rotinsulu: Miss Celebrity Indonesia 2010

-Rotinsulu started her foray into the world of pageantry in 2010, at the age of fourteen where she joined the television celebrity beauty pageant contest Miss Celebrity Indonesia 2010 representing the city of Manado – North Sulawesi.
-The finale night was held in Jakarta, where she won 1st runner-up position and Miss Photogenic special award.
+Rotinsulu started her foray into the world of pageantry in 2010, at the age of fourteen where she joined the television celebrity beauty pageant contest Miss Celebrity Indonesia 2010 representing the city of Manado, North Sulawesi.
+The finale night was held in Jakarta, where she won 1st runner-up position and the Miss Photogenic award.

 Puteri Indonesia 2019

 Rotinsulu was crowned as Puteri Indonesia Lingkungan 2019 (Miss International Indonesia 2019), at the grand finale held in Jakarta Convention Center, Jakarta on March 8, 2019 (International Women's Day) by the outgoing titleholder of Puteri Indonesia Lingkungan 2018 and Top-15 Miss International 2018, Vania Fitryanti Herlambang of Banten.
 She represented North Sulawesi province at the pageant and gained a special award as Puteri Indonesia of Sulawesi Islands.

 The finale coronation night of Puteri Indonesia 2019 was also attended by the reigning Miss International 2018 – Mariem Claret Velazco García of Venezuela as a main Guest-star, and Miss International 2017, Kevin Lilliana Junaedy of Indonesia as a part of the selection committee.
 During her finale night speech for Puteri Indonesia 2019, Jolene successfully raised the awareness of a modern society effect topic, which is stereotypical beauty;

 Rotinsulu alongside the contestants and winners of Puteri Indonesia 2019, Frederika Alexis Cull, Jesica Fitriana Martasari Alfharisi and the Miss Universe 2018, Catriona Gray.
 Meeting with the President Joko Widodo in Bogor Presidential palace in 2019.

 "Stereotypes are main problem in this modern society.
 It put labels on how a person should act or live their life.
 For example, how a stereotypical person see beauty is not like what others define beauty itself.
 We must reject stereotypes especially about woman and how to live their life.
 I'm standing here tonight, calling out to all Indonesian beauties out there to value yourself more, to love yourself more, to focusing on inner beauty and your self actualization.
 And by that, we can change others, and even better we can change our nation.
 I'm Jolene Rotinsulu, Puteri Indonesia Sulawesi Utara 2019.
 Thank you..."